 - Omapere Farm

 Individual trustees act as portfolio holders without management accountabilities.
-There is a good range in age and skill within the current Board of Trustees with each having extensive business, financial, governance and/or land development expertise.
+There is a good range in age and skill within the current Board of Trustees with each having an extensive business, financial, governance and/or land development expertise.

 Current Trustees are: